David Ryu: Elections

-Ryu was one of over a dozen candidates to replace Councilmember Tom LaBonge, who was term-limited.
+Ryu was one of over a dozen candidates to replace Councilmember Tom LaBonge, who was term limited.
 Ryu and Carolyn Ramsay advanced past the March 2015 primary.
 Ryu defeated Ramsay in the general election, on May 19, 2015.
-He was ceremonially sworn in June 29, 2015, and took office on July 1.
+He was ceremonially sworn in on June 29, 2015, and took office on July 1.

 In January 2020, Ryu was appointed Assistant City Council President Pro Tempore, becoming the first Asian American to serve on Los Angeles City Council leadership.

 In the March 3, 2020 primary, Ryu faced urban planner Nithya Raman and screenwriter Sarah Kate Levy.
 Ryu received 32,298 votes (44.4%), Raman received 31,502 votes (40.8%), and Sarah Kate Levy received 10,860 votes (14.1%).
-Because no candidate received over fifty percent of the vote, Raman and Ryu advanced to the runoff election, scheduled for November 3, 2020.
+Because no candidate received over 50 percent of the vote, Raman and Ryu advanced to the runoff election, scheduled for November 3, 2020.
 In the November 2020 runoff election, Raman defeated Ryu by a 52.87% to 47.13% margin.

 Developer campaign contributions

 In November 2019, the Los Angeles Times reported that despite a campaign pledge not to take money from real estate developers, Ryu's campaign accepted campaign contributions from multiple developers.
-His campaign later said that it would return some of the donations.
+His campaign later said it would return some of the donations.